chef/chef-oss-practices/repo-management/project-required-setup.md

 ### .github/ISSUE_TEMPLATE.md

 Issue templates ensure that issues are filed with all the necessary information to make them actionable.
-GitHub allows including multiple issues, which can be used to provide different templates depending on the issue type (bug, proposal, etc.).
+GitHub allows you to define multiple templates for different types of issues (bug, proposal, etc.).

 ### .github/PULL_REQUEST_TEMPLATE.md